 If you're traveling to a destination that has been hit by the Zika virus, both men and women should try to prevent mosquito bites and always use a condom (the virus can be sexually transmitted).
-While keeping covered up may not be an option for your beachy Spring Break, mosquitoes are nasty buggers which carry a variety of diseases, so you should always try to minimize your exposure to them.
+While keeping covered up may not be an option for your beachy Spring Break, mosquitoes are nasty buggers which carry a variety of diseases such as malaria and dengue fever, so you should always try to minimize your exposure to them.

 OK, you knew this one was coming.

 The issue with alcohol is that it can increase the likelihood of crimes and accidents such as robbery, rape, assault, motor vehicle crashes, falls, burns and drowning, as well as STDs and unintended pregnancy.
 Mix alcohol, testosterone and a possible language barrier, and a misunderstanding can also quickly lead to disaster.

 And a word to the wise: Travel insurance doesn't cover injuries or accidents that result from bad choices or behavior while under the influence of alcohol or drugs.

 There are dozens of destinations around the world where homosexuality is illegal (yes we know it's the 21st century, right?).
 So the first thing to do is find out the laws and attitudes toward the LGBTQ community in your Spring Break location.
 And tempting as it is to go all Stonewall on these places, it may be a better idea to just let your cash do the talking and go someplace that is LGBTQ-friendly.

 For country-specific information on safety, scams and laws, visit our Travel Safety page and just type in the name of your destination.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.